molangning/notes/stabilize-shell.md

 Afterwards, type the following commands to change terminal type to xterm:
 `export TERM=xterm`

-now press ctrl+Z to suspend the reverse shell and type in the following:
+Now press ctrl+Z to suspend the reverse shell and type in the following:

 `stty raw -echo;fg`

-the above command prevents the terminal from echoing back the typed in text and resumes the suspended reverse shell
+The above command prevents the terminal from echoing back the typed in text and resumes the suspended reverse shell

 Simple copy and paste: